abhiatluri/COMPAS-recidivism-prediction/README.md

 # COMPAS Recidivism Prediction

-This project develops supervised classification models to predict recidivism risk using the publicly available COMPAS dataset from Broward County, Florida.
-The goal is to build models that outperform the original COMPAS system in both accuracy and fairness.
+A machine learning project that develops supervised classification models to predict recidivism risk using the publicly available COMPAS dataset from Broward County, Florida.
+This project trains logistic regression and XGBoost models and compares their performance against the original COMPAS risk assessment scores.

-## What This Project Does
+## Project Overview

-The project trains two machine learning models (Logistic Regression and XGBoost) to predict whether someone will recidivate, then compares their performance against the original COMPAS risk assessment scores.
-The system includes a complete data pipeline that extracts, cleans, and prepares the data, then trains and evaluates the models.
+This project implements two machine learning models (logistic regression and XGBoost) to predict recidivism and evaluates their performance against the original COMPAS system.
+The goal is to achieve better predictive accuracy and fairness compared to the COMPAS baseline.

 ## Dataset

-The dataset comes from a SQLite database containing information about 11,038 people from Broward County who were assessed using the COMPAS system.
-The data includes:
+The project uses the COMPAS dataset from Broward County, Florida, stored in a SQLite database (`compas.db`).
+The dataset contains information about individuals who were assessed using the COMPAS risk assessment tool.

-- Demographics: race, sex, age
-- Criminal history: prior convictions, juvenile offenses
-- Outcomes: whether each person recidivated (is_recid)
+**Dataset Statistics:**
+- Total individuals: 11,038 (after filtering invalid target values)
+- Target variable: `is_recid` (binary: 0 = no recidivism, 1 = recidivism)
+- Demographic groups: African-American, Caucasian, Hispanic, Other (Asian and Native American combined into Other)
-- COMPAS scores: original risk assessment scores (decile_score) for comparison
+- Baseline: Original COMPAS `decile_score` (1-10 risk scores)

-The dataset has been preprocessed to combine small demographic groups (Asian and Native American were merged into "Other") to ensure sufficient sample sizes for analysis.

 ## Data Pipeline

-The data pipeline is implemented in `preprocessing.py` and consists of four main steps:

-**1. Data Extraction**
-- Loads all columns from the SQLite database
-- Filters out records with invalid target values (is_recid = -1)
-- Returns a pandas DataFrame with all available data

-**2. Data Cleaning**
-- Handles missing race values by converting them to "Other"
-- Removes duplicate records (rows with identical data except for ID)
-- Reports how many duplicates were found and removed

-**3. Feature Engineering**
-- Selects relevant features for modeling: race, sex, age, priors_count, and juvenile offense counts
-- Keeps the target variable (is_recid) and COMPAS decile_score for comparison
-- Drops unnecessary columns like names, dates, and case numbers

-**4. Data Splitting**
-- Splits data into 70% training, 15% validation, and 15% test sets
-- Uses stratified splitting to maintain class balance across splits
-- Handles missing decile_score values by putting them only in the training set (since they can't be used for COMPAS comparison)
-- Returns separate X (features) and y (target) arrays for each split, plus decile_score arrays for comparison

-The pipeline can be run using the `run_pipeline()` function, which executes all steps and returns the prepared data.

-## Models

-**Logistic Regression**
-- A simple, interpretable linear model
-- Uses L2 regularization (C=1.0)
-- Features are standardized before training
-- Fast to train (typically completes in seconds)

-**XGBoost**
-- A gradient boosting ensemble model
-- Uses 1000 trees with early stopping
-- Hyperparameters: max_depth=6, learning_rate=0.1
-- Takes longer to train (typically 2-5 minutes) but often achieves better performance

-Both models use one-hot encoding for categorical variables (race and sex) since XGBoost requires numeric input and Logistic Regression works better with encoded categoricals.
+The data preprocessing pipeline is implemented in `preprocessing.py` and consists of four main steps:

+### 1. Data Extraction

+The `extract_data()` function loads all columns from the `people` table in the SQLite database.
+It filters out records where `is_recid = -1` (invalid/missing target values) to ensure we only work with valid recidivism outcomes.

+### 2. Data Cleaning

+The `clean_data()` function handles data quality issues:
+- Converts null race values to "Other" category
+- Removes duplicate records (rows with identical values across all columns except ID)
+- Reports the number of duplicates found and removed

+The function uses all available columns to identify duplicates, which helps distinguish between truly duplicate records and records that happen to share some common features.

+### 3. Feature Engineering

+The `engineer_features()` function selects the features used for modeling:
+- Demographics: `race`, `sex`, `age`
+- Criminal history: `priors_count`, `juv_fel_count`, `juv_misd_count`, `juv_other_count`
+- Target variable: `is_recid`
+- Baseline comparison: `decile_score` (original COMPAS scores)

+Other columns (names, dates, case numbers, etc.) are dropped as they are not needed for prediction.

+### 4. Data Splitting

+The `split_data()` function splits the data into training (70%), validation (15%), and test (15%) sets.
+The split is stratified by the target variable to maintain balanced class distributions across splits.

+A special consideration is made for records with missing `decile_score` values.
+Since COMPAS comparison requires decile scores, records without them are placed only in the training set.
+The remaining records with decile scores are split proportionally to achieve the exact 70-15-15 distribution.

+The function returns feature matrices (X) and target vectors (y) for each split, plus decile score arrays for validation and test sets (used for COMPAS comparison).

+## Model Training

+Model training is implemented in `compas_predictions.py`.
+The script trains two models and compares them to the COMPAS baseline.

+### Data Preparation

+Before training, categorical variables (`race` and `sex`) are one-hot encoded since XGBoost requires numeric input.
+The encoded features are aligned across train, validation, and test sets to ensure consistent column structures.

+### XGBoost Model

+The XGBoost classifier is trained with the following hyperparameters:
+- `n_estimators`: 1000 (number of trees)
+- `max_depth`: 6 (maximum tree depth)
+- `learning_rate`: 0.1 (step size shrinkage)
+- `early_stopping_rounds`: 50 (stops training if validation performance doesn't improve)

+The model uses early stopping based on validation set performance to prevent overfitting.
+Training progress is printed every 100 trees.

+### Logistic Regression Model

+The logistic regression model uses:
+- `C`: 1.0 (regularization strength, inverse of L2 regularization)
+- `max_iter`: 1000 (maximum iterations)
+- `solver`: 'lbfgs' (optimization algorithm)

+Features are standardized using `StandardScaler` before training, which is important for logistic regression convergence and performance.

 ## Evaluation

-The models are evaluated using two main metrics:

-**Accuracy**: The percentage of correct predictions (0 or 1 for recidivism)

-**AUC-ROC**: Area Under the ROC Curve, which measures how well the model can distinguish between people who recidivate and those who don't.
-This is generally considered a better metric than accuracy for imbalanced datasets.
+Both models are evaluated on the test set using accuracy and AUC-ROC metrics.
+The COMPAS baseline is also evaluated for comparison.

+### COMPAS Baseline

+The original COMPAS `decile_score` (ranging from 1 to 10) is converted to binary predictions using a threshold of 5.
+Scores of 5 or higher are treated as predicting recidivism.
+The decile scores are also normalized to a 0-1 range for AUC calculation.

+### Performance Comparison

-The evaluation compares:
+The script compares:
-- XGBoost performance vs COMPAS baseline
+- XGBoost vs COMPAS baseline (accuracy and AUC)
-- Logistic Regression performance vs COMPAS baseline
+- Logistic Regression vs COMPAS baseline (accuracy and AUC)
-- XGBoost vs Logistic Regression to see which performs better
+- XGBoost vs Logistic Regression (accuracy and AUC)

-The COMPAS baseline is created by converting the original decile scores (1-10) to binary predictions using a threshold of 5 (decile >= 5 predicts recidivism).

-## Current Implementation

-The main script is `compas_predictions.py`, which:

-1. Loads and preprocesses the data using the pipeline
-2. Encodes categorical variables using one-hot encoding
-3. Trains both XGBoost and Logistic Regression models
-4. Makes predictions on the test set
-5. Calculates accuracy and AUC for both models
-6. Compares both models to the COMPAS baseline
-7. Prints a detailed comparison report

-The script shows training progress for XGBoost and reports when training is complete.
-It then displays performance metrics for all three approaches (XGBoost, Logistic Regression, and COMPAS) side by side.
+Results are printed showing the performance of each model and the differences between them.
+The script indicates if either model achieves the target of +5% higher AUC compared to COMPAS.

 ## Project Structure